St. John's University of Tanzania

 St John's University of Tanzania (SJUT) is a private university in Dodoma, Tanzania.
 It was established in 2007 and is owned by the Anglican Church of Tanzania.
-The university has more than 4500 students and offers degrees in business administration, education, nursing, pharmacy, community development, development studies, holistic child development and theology.
-The Rt Rev Donald Mtetemela, the former archbishop and primate of Tanzania, is the university's current chancellor.
+The university has more than 4,500 students and offers degrees in business administration, education, nursing, pharmacy, community development, development studies, holistic child development and theology.
+The Rt Rev Donald Mtetemela, the former archbishop and primate of Tanzania, was a former chancellor of the university.
+The current vice-chancellor is Yohana Petro Msanjila.